nselem/yeast-genomics/_episodes/04-variant_calling.md

 teaching: 35
 exercises: 25
 questions:
-- "How do I find sequence variants between my sample and a reference genome?"
+- "How do I find sequence variants between my sample and a reference genome?."
 objectives:
 - "Understand the steps involved in variant calling."
 - "Describe the types of data formats encountered during variant calling."